PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 This email performed very well, with a 68% open rate and a 16% CTR.
 Two emails into the flow and developers were already opting in to _more_ emails!

-Best of all though, because it was personalized and came from me directly, it also earned a steady trickle of replies.
+Best of all, though, because it was personalized and came from me directly, it also earned a steady trickle of replies.
 I responded in kind and was able to feed in further improvements, including adding another option for `role_at_organization` = `founder`.

 ## Onboarding 3.3: The one where we added experiments

-In [3.3](https://github.com/PostHog/meta/issues/140) we started running a series of tests and experiments.
+In [3.3](https://github.com/PostHog/meta/issues/140), we started running a series of tests and experiments.
 We removed the `founder` targeted email, which invited teams to join [PostHog for Startups](/startups), because it was _too_ successful and cannibalised revenue.

 Most of the tests we ran proved inconclusive, or outright failed.
 Subtle changes to subject lines or body copy had no noticeable impact.
-We learned that users did _slightly_ prefer [Lottie’s](https://posthog.com/community/profiles/227) hedgehog art over screenshots of the app – but the difference was a negligible 1-2% in CTR.
+We learned that users did _slightly_ prefer [Lottie’s](https://posthog.com/community/profiles/227) hedgehog art over screenshots of the app, but the difference was a negligible 1-2% in CTR.

 One successful experiment we did roll out was adding more personalized emails for non-technical users.
 If `role_at_organization` = `marketing`, `sales` or `product` _and_ a user had not created an [action](/docs/data/actions) within 12 hours, I’d send them another personal tip.
 These emails averaged a steady 6% CTR and 54% open rate, so we kept them in, but interestingly I didn't see many replies on these messages.